 These graphs represent the high academic standard achieved at the school.
 Assessment of children’s work takes place both internally and is externally moderated with other schools.
 These results and the outcomes of assessments for next schools at 4+ and 7+ show that the curriculum is appropriately challenging to enable all children to succeed.

 Despite our non-selection policy, pupils continue to exceed National Averages in all areas of the EYFS.
-Our 2022-23 cohort, performed 38.4% higher than other children nationally with 94% of pupils achieving at least the expected level at the end of Reception.
+Our 2023-24 cohort performed 22.8% higher than other children nationally with 89% of pupils achieving at least the expected level at the end of Reception.

 Having exceeded expectations within the EYFS, the cohort have also been assessed against the outcomes in Year 1.
-95% of the cohort are also meeting the Year 1 expectations within Maths, 71% of pupils are meeting expectations within Reading and Writing, 75% are meeting expectations within Science, 70% are meeting expectations in History and 71% of pupils are meeting expectations within Geography.
+28% of the cohort are also meeting the Year 1 expectations within Maths, 20% of pupils are meeting expectations within Reading, 11% are meeting expectations within Writing, 61% are meeting expectations within the Arts.

 Having exceeded expectations within the EYFS, the cohort have also been assessed against the outcomes in Year 1.
 95% of the cohort are also meeting the Year 1 expectations within Reading, Writing and Science.
 91% of the cohort are also achieving the Year 1 expectations in Maths a year ahead of national expectations and 86% of pupils are meeting expectations in Year 1 in History.